ionut-damian/udct_carnd_end2end/writeup.md

 #### 1. An appropriate model architecture has been employed

-The model architecture is based on nVidia's *End-to-End Deep Learning for Self-Driving Cars* model.
+The model architecture is based on nVidia's [End-to-End Deep Learning for Self-Driving Cars Model](https://devblogs.nvidia.com/deep-learning-self-driving-cars/).
 It consists of 5 convolutional layers and 4 fully connected layers.

 The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 75).